chipkent/test-dh-docker-vscode/README.md

 ## Remote debugging

 1. Run `docker compose up --build` from the console.
-2. Launch `Python: Attach 10001` from the VS Code Run/Debug window.
+2. Launch `Python: Attach 10001` or `Python: Attach Host.Docker 10001` from the VS Code Run/Debug window.
+The first probably works for Linux, and the second works for Mac.
-3.